-In soliciting applications for its annual grant, FedEx aims to attract companies that have a clear mission statement, a clear plan of attack and a substantial commitment to giving back to their community in some way.
-As we alluded to, “community” in this sense may refer to the local area an organization operates in, or it may refer to the community that exists within the organization’s niche.
+In soliciting applications for its annual small business grants, FedEx aims to attract companies that have a clear mission statement, a plan of attack and a substantial commitment to giving back to their communities in some way.
+“Community” in this sense could refer to the local area an organization operates in, or it may refer to the community that exists within the organization’s niche.

-The common thread among most winners of FedEx’s grant is in their innovative or unique approach to logistics (this being the focus of FedEx’s services, of course).
-Again, it’s all about alignment: the small business whose processes impress the likes of giants like FedEx are well-deserving of any grant money they have coming.
+The common thread among most winners of FedEx’s grant is in their innovative or unique approach to shipping and logistics — aligning with this the focus of FedEx’s services.

-That said, when we refer to “specialized grants,” we’re talking about grants meant to help specific demographics within the business world.
+These small business grants aim to help specific demographics within the business world.
 Most often, specialized grants will be created to assist female entrepreneurs, minority-owned companies, and veterans’ businesses.
 Some businesses, either on their own or in partnership with other organizations, offer grants to support small businesses affected by the COVID-19 pandemic.

-Specialized grants are offered by federal and state governments and also by private entities as well.
-As discussed earlier, they can be found by browsing government databases or through a simple Google search.
+Specialized grants are offered by federal and state governments and also by private entities.
+They can be found by browsing government databases or through a simple Google search.

-Examples of corporate small business grants for women, minorities and veterans include:
+Examples of small business grants for women, veterans and those in under-served communities include:

 - The Amber Grant: A $25,000 grant given annually to a top-performing, female-owned business

-It’s worth noting that the application field for specialized corporate grants is likely to be smaller than non-specialized grants (since only certain businesses will qualify).
-Of course, the competition will still be high in terms of quality, much like any other grant application process.
+It’s worth noting that the application field for specialized grants is likely to be smaller than non-specialized grants because only certain businesses will qualify.
+Of course, the competition will still be high in quality, much like any other grant application process.

 An Alternative Route to Funding

-While grants do offer a wide array of possibilities for your company, there are a few drawbacks that can arise when applying for them.
+While business grants offer a wide array of funding possibilities for your company, there are a few drawbacks that can arise when applying for them.

-First of all, the right grant for your business at a given point in time might not be available when you need it.
-As we said, government-issued grants are offered in-line with specific government initiatives.
+First, the right grant for your business might not be available when you need it.
+A government grant for small businesses is offered in line with specific government initiatives.
 If your company’s mission doesn’t align with the government’s current focus, you might not be able to find the funding you need.
-Similarly, private grants are typically offered only at certain points of the year — often only on an annual basis.
+Similarly, private grants are typically offered only at specific points of the year — often annually.

-Finally, since grants are awarded only to one or a handful of organizations, there’s always the possibility that a more experienced and longer-living company could come along and edge your organization out of the running.
+Finally, because grants are awarded only to one or a handful of organizations, there’s always the possibility that a company could come along and edge your organization out of the running.